Most parents can’t live without them, but are baby wipes a bum deal for our planet?

 Shock, horror!

 Many parents believe that their baby wipes contain little more than water and skin soothers, but the truth is that 90% of UK wipes contain polluting plastic.
-In addition to offering a cleaner, plastic-free alternative, Pura’s mission is to educate parents on these hidden plastics and how they are having a massive impact on our environment.
+In addition to offering a cleaner alternative, Pura’s mission is to educate parents on these hidden plastics and how they are having a massive impact on our environment.

 So, what’s in a wipe?